rsmaxwell/pyrunner/README.md

 # Getting Started

-This project currently only works on Windows
+This project currently only works on Windows and python3

-Make sure either [python2 or python](https://www.python.org/downloads/) is available on the system path.
+Make sure [python3](https://www.python.org/downloads/) is available on the system path.

 Get [Lazarus](https://www.lazarus-ide.org), point it at [test.lpi](test.lpi) and select Run or F9